 An intensive outpatient program, or IOP, is a treatment option that helps clients in early recovery transition from full-time addiction treatment to fully independent living.
 These are part-time therapeutic treatment programs built for clients who wish to work, attend school, or commit time to other daily routines while still receiving treatment.
 At Asheville Recovery Center, we offer intensive outpatient programs for our clients who are ready to begin their transition back into work, school, and home life, but who still need regular support and therapy as they walk their recovery journey.

 Intensive outpatient caseloads at Asheville are limited to 30-45 patients at once, in order to keep a high staff-to-client ratio that ensures that our patients always have individual attention from clinical staff.
 Clients in these programs at Asheville form small, tight-knit communities of recovering peers that support one another throughout the process.

-During clinical hours at IOP sessions, clients continue treatment through group therapy, individual therapy, and personalized clinical methods as necessary, such as family counseling or psychiatric care.
+During clinical hours at IOP sessions, clients continue treatment through group therapy and personalized clinical methods as necessary, such as family counseling or psychiatric care.
 The purpose of IOP treatment is to help guide patients as they begin to transition into their new lives in recovery, offering clinical care and peer support as they navigate the challenges of living clean and sober.

 Group therapy in the intensive outpatient program is designed to provide a community for patients in which they can offer and receive feedback about the challenges that come up in early recovery.
 It also provides a safe place for clients to speak honestly and openly about their struggles, with the guidance of a therapist and the support of their peers.
 These sessions are accompanied by individual client-therapist meetings that help clients continue to heal and practice healthy coping mechanisms.